MicrosoftEdge/WebView2Feedback/specs/ScriptLocale.md

 variations in time and date formats.
 Currently, the locale is by default set to the same value as the display language.

-You can use the `ScriptLocale` API to update the locale value individually from the display language.
+You can use the `ScriptLocale` property to update the locale value individually from the display language.

 # Description